 Through agreements with community-based non-profit organizations and eligible for-profit organizations, the Child and Adult Care Food Program (CACFP) provides reimbursement to childcare providers for nutritious meals and snacks served to primarily low-income children in child care settings.
 Such settings include child care centers, head start programs, family child care homes, after school programs and emergency shelters.
 Adult Day Care centers that are licensed and provide care to adults in non-residential settings are also reimbursed through this program for the eligible meals they provide.
 The program is administered by the Family Nutrition Bureau (FNB) and is 100% federally-funded.

 Summer Food Service Program

-The Family Nutrition Bureau (FNB) also administers the Summer Food Service Program (SFSP), which provides nutritious meals to children during the summer when school is not in session.
+The Family Nutrition Bureau (FNB) also administers the Summer Food Service Program (SFSP), which provides nutritious meals to children during the summer when school is not in session (read department announcement of program administration).
 FNB enters into agreements with local nonprofit sponsoring agencies, local government agencies, faith-based organizations, summer camps, school food authorities and other eligible institutions to administer the SFSP at the local level.
 To find a Summer Food meal site near you, call 1-800-EAT-COOL, or visit SummerFoodNM.org.